Mapping Australia / Cartografie in Australië (2014)

 Mapping Australia is an experimental multimedia piece for piano, electronics, video score, live camera, and video.
 Archival footage of Australia’s cartography practices from the 1960s were transformed into a video score for a performer to engage with by tracing the movements in the video.

-The footage used in the score documents the prospective sale of Australian land to foreign mining interests and the work is a decent or protest against video and what it represents.
-Mining companies have continued to exploit First Nations people and have decimated sacred cultural sites – all in a place where land was never ceded.
+The footage used in the score documents the prospective sale of Australian land to foreign mining interests.
+The work is dissenting against the video and what it represents.
+Mining companies have continued to exploit First Nations people and have decimated sacred cultural sites in a place where land was never ceded.

-This work draws on decolonial perspectives and critical cartography bringing to the foreground the hidden agendas of cartographic practices, used as tools for socio-spatial power.
-It’s about the ruinous effects of extractive capital and an attempt at counter-mapping through a video scoring process and theatrical performance.
+This work draws on decolonial perspectives and critical cartography, bringing to the foreground the hidden agendas of cartographic practices which are used as a tool for socio-spatial power.
+It’s about the ruinous effects of extractive capital and an attempt at ‘counter-mapping’ through the video editing and scoring processes.

 The interior of a piano is ‘mapped’ by the performer using a variety of percussion mallets, where the piano is segregated into ‘zones’.
 It explores the piano as geographic territory and criticises the ‘terra nullius’ idea in Australian history.